-The majority shareholder of OMNIASIG Vienna Insurance Group S.A. is VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe having headquarters in Viena, Austria which held on 31.12.2020 a number of 144.010.945 shares representing 99,54299% of the share capital.
-VIENNA INSURANCE GROUP AG Wiener Versicherung share capital Gruppe has а of 132,887,468,20 EURO, divided into 128.000.000 voting no-par value bearer shares that each represents an equal portion of the share capital.
+The majority shareholder of OMNIASIG Vienna Insurance Group S.A. is VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe having headquarters in Vienna, Austria which held on 31.12.2019 a number of 144.010.945 shares representing 99,54299% of the share capital.
+VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe has a share capital of 132.887.468,20 EURO, divided into 128.000.000 voting no-par value bearer shares that each represents an equal portion of the share capital.
 Bearer shares are made out in the name of the shareholder.
 The holder is not registered in a share register.

-The majority shareholder of VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe is Wiener Stäedtische Wechselseitige Versicherungsverein-Vermogensverwaltung-Vienna Insurance Group, company headquartered in Viena, Austria, which holds aproximately 72% of the shared issues.
+The majority shareholder of VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe is Wiener Stäedtische Wechselseitige Versicherungsverein-Vermogensverwaltung-Vienna Insurance Group, company headquartered in Vienna, Austria, which holds approximately 72% of the shared issues.
 The remaining shares (28%) are free float.
 Bearer shares are made out in the name of the shareholder and the holder is not registered in a share register.

-On 31 December 2020 OMNIASIG's list of significant affiliated companies is as follows:
+On 31 December 2021 OMNIASIG's list of strategic affiliated companies is as follows: